armory/docs/content/en/plugins/terraform/install/spinnaker-halyard.md

 linkTitle: Spinnaker - Halyard
 weight: 5
 description: >
   Learn how to install Armory's Terraform Integration Plugin in a Spinnaker instance managed by Halyard.
+Terraform Integration enables your app developers to provision infrastructure using Terraform as part of their delivery pipelines.
 ---

-## Installation overview
+## Overview of installing Terraform Integration

 Installing the Terraform Integration plugin consists of these steps: